 Medieval art, architecture, and visual culture in Europe and the Byzantine-Slavic cultural spheres; image theory; historiography; patronage; monasticism; cross-cultural interactions

 - PhD, University of Michigan, Ann Arbor, United States, 2017

 - MA, Williams College Graduate Program in Art History, Williamstown, United States, 2010

 - BA, Bowdoin College, Brunswick, United States, 2008

 Alice Isabella Sullivan is a historian of medieval art, architecture, and visual culture, specializing in the artistic production of Eastern Europe and the Byzantine-Slavic cultural spheres.
 Her current projects focus on the history, art, and culture of regions of the Balkan Peninsula and the Carpathian Mountains (especially in modern Romania), which developed at the crossroads of the Latin, Greek, and Slavic traditions.
 Her research has been supported by fellowships and grants from Tufts University, Princeton University, the University of Michigan, the Center for Advanced Study in the Visual Arts (CASVA), the American Council of Learned Societies (ACLS), the Getty Foundation, the Medieval Academy of America (MAA), the Renaissance Society of America (RSA), the International Center of Medieval Art (ICMA), the Society of Historians of East European, Eurasian, and Russian Art and Architecture (SHERA), the Kress Foundation, the VolkswagenStiftung, and the Andrew W. Mellon Foundation, among others.

 She has published in peer-reviewed journals including The Art Bulletin, Speculum, Gesta, Studies in History and Theory of Architecture, Museikon, Metropolitan Museum Journal, Romanian Medievalia, PHRONEMA, and Rutgers Art Review.
-She is author of The Eclectic Visual Culture of Medieval Moldavia (in press), and co-editor of the following volumes:
+She is author of The Eclectic Visual Culture of Medieval Moldavia (Visualising the Middle Ages, 15) (Leiden: Brill, 2023), and co-editor of the following volumes:

-- Sinai Digital Archive initiative, which makes the collections of religious icons, manuscripts, and liturgical objects from Saint Catherine Monastery at Mount Sinai – held in archives at the University of Michigan and Princeton University – better known and accessible to students, teachers, researchers, and the wider public.
+- Sinai Digital Archive initiative makes the collections of religious icons, manuscripts, and liturgical objects from Saint Catherine Monastery at Mount Sinai – held in archives at the University of Michigan and Princeton University – better known and accessible to students, teachers, researchers, and the wider public.

 Alice serves on the Board of Directors of several scholarly organizations:

 - Senior Editor, Museikon: A Journal of Religious Art and Culture / Revue d'art et de culture religieuse (2022–)